Opponents of the GOP health care bill have spent $15 million on TV Ads

 Other recipients of ire over the airwaves so far are: Iowa Republicans Chuck Grassley and Joni Ernst, Lindsey Graham, R-S.C., John Boozman, R-Ark., Jerry Moran, R-Kan., and Bob Corker, R-Tenn.

-About half the spending to date - $7.5 million - has come from senior advocacy group AARP.
+About half the spending to date — $7.5 million — has come from the retirees advocacy group AARP.
 One of the most vociferous opponents of the GOP bills, AARP has promised to print every senator’s vote in its bulletin, which the group says is read by over 30 million people.

 Save My Care, another pro-Affordable Care Act outside group, has shelled out $2.9 million on the airwaves, while Planned Parenthood has spent about $1.7 million.